Suppliers

 1. General environmental responsibility, environmentally friendly production and products

-1.2 Partners who supply components and/or production material are obliged to implement a certified environmental management system in accordance with ISO 14001, EMAS or comparable standards no later than two years after conclusion of the supply contract, to operate it for the entire term of the business relationship with DTAG and to submit a corresponding certificate.
+1.2 Partners having production sites with more than 100 employees, are obliged to implement a certified environmental management system in accordance with ISO 14001, EMAS or comparable standards no later than two years after conclusion of the supply contract, to operate it for the entire term of the business relationship with DTAG and to submit a corresponding certificate.
+The environmental management system takes into account the topics of hazardous substances, water, waste and air to an appropriate extent.
 Proof must be provided by means of certification by an accredited certification company.
 A renewed certificate must be submitted in good time before the expiry of the validity period.
-Partners who do not supply components or production material must submit corresponding proof to DTAG on request.

 2. Climate protection